smurthy/beautiful-jekyll/_posts/2018-01-06-setup-phoenix-framework-in-5-minutes.md

 **Use the tool that fits your case even if it's not the marketable skill to have.
 Trends change.**

 These days I crave fault tolerance, distribution, concurrency, and high availability in my projects.
 For whatever reason I was pursuing the trend, node.js, to achieve this task.
-It's anychronous processing on a single thread was definitely not optimal for my use case.
+Its anychronous processing on a single thread was definitely not optimal for my use case.

 This lead me to Erlang.
 Erlang was born in telecom by Ericsson in the 80s.
 It reportedly handles around 50% of the world telecom traffic.
 You also can look at the word's other meaning, [a unit of telecommunications traffic measurement](http://www.erlang.com/whatis.html#erlang), to understand its origin and importance.